 It’s good to remember that the specific kind of vape your using can make a difference to the level of noise.

-A standard M-L (Mouth-to-Lung) vape will make a slightly quieter crackle for a longer period of time, whereas the more powerful sub-ohm will be louder but shorter.
+A standard MTL (Mouth-To-Lung) vape will make a slightly quieter crackle for a longer period of time, whereas the more powerful sub-ohm will be louder but shorter.

 Depending on why the crackle is bothering you, changing the kind of vape you use could be the best way forwards.

 You could also give an angled drip tip a try.
 The angle in these tips was made to prevent e-liquid from being shot back up into your mouth, but they have the added effect of helping to reduce the amount of liquid that hits the coil.